miwieg/sentiment_views_of_verbal_mwes/README.md

-This repository contains all material to the article
+This repository contains all materials to the article:

 M. Wiegand, M. Schulder, J. Ruppenhofer: "Determinining Sentiment Views of Verbal Multiword Expressions using Linguistic Features", under review.